Process + Fees

 £ On the house

-For straightforward local projects, we can sometimes prepare a fee quote and project proposal based on an initial chat and your completed New Project Form.
+We can sometimes prepare a fee quote and project proposal based on an initial chat and your completed New Project Form.

-For all other projects, or if you want one-off advice, a Project Workshop including a site visit is a great way to get things moving in the right direction.
+A Project Workshop including a site visit is a great way to get things moving in the right direction.

 Project Workshop